simdutf/simdutf/README.md

 Given a valid UTF-8 or UTF-16 input, you may count the number Unicode characters using fast functions.
 For UTF-32, there is no need for a function given that each character requires a flat 4 bytes.
+Likewise for Latin1: one byte will always equal one character.

 ```c++
 /**